Persona 5: Critical retrospectives and accolades

+Adaptations and media appearances

 A standalone anime special, Persona 5: the Animation -The Day Breakers-, aired in Japan on September 3, 2016.
 Created by A-1 Pictures, The Day Breakers is set during the events of the game and portrayed as a "sub event" separate from the main narrative.
 A manga adaptation of Persona 5 by Hisato Murasaki began serialization online from September 15, 2016.
 Persona 5: The Animation, an anime television series based on the game's events, was produced by CloverWorks and began broadcast in April 2018.
 (Note: The anime adaptation was originally credited to A-1 Pictures.
 However, the credit was transferred to CloverWorks after their separation from the studio in October 2018.)
 Stage play adaptations under the title Persona 5: The Stage have been performed in Japan, with original music composed by Atsushi Kitajoh.

 Persona 5: Dancing in Starlight, a rhythm game for the PlayStation 4 and PlayStation Vita, features the main cast of Persona 5 and was released in 2018.
 The cast is also featured in Persona Q2: New Cinema Labyrinth for the Nintendo 3DS, also released in 2018.
 Persona 5 Strikers, an action role-playing sequel to Persona 5 co-developed with Omega Force and featuring gameplay based on their Dynasty Warriors series, was released in Japan in 2020 and worldwide in 2021 for the Nintendo Switch, PlayStation 4, and Windows.
 A tactical role-playing game spinoff named Persona 5 Tactica was released in 2023.
 A spin-off for Android and iOS named Persona 5: The Phantom X was announced in 2023, developed by Black Wings Game Studio and published by Perfect World Games; P-Studio is assisting in the game's development.
+The Phantom Thieves appear as characters that can be summoned via gacha by the player character of Persona 5: The Phantom X.